arendst/Tasmota/DisplayText.md

 The GFX proportional fonts can alternativly be used instead of the EPD fonts by selecting the fonts with \#define in the renderer driver file.

+only 1 SPI Display driver \#define is allowed at a time

 **Remark for the 400x300 epaper:**